zenginercan/reading-is-good/README.md

-Getir Reading Is Good Application Guide
+Reading Is Good Application Guide
 ----------------------------------------------

 Reading Is Good is an application written for ReadingIsGood online book retail firm.